 Sea of Marmara: A Tranquil Oasis

 Stretching between the continents of Europe and Asia, this Sea offers a tranquil oasis away from the bustling cities.
-It’s pristine shores, and azure waters create a serene ambiance perfect for relaxation and rejuvenation.
+Its pristine shores and azure waters create a serene ambiance perfect for relaxation and rejuvenation.
 Whether you’re strolling along the sandy beaches or enjoying a boat ride, the Sea of Marmara promises a sense of tranquility.

 Exploring Istanbul